Bigghis/bigghis.github.io/_posts/2025-08-10-UNIT-TESTS.md

 #### Approaches for writing unit tests

 A recommended approach is to **list all the features** the AI application needs to cover, and then, for each feature, **identify various scenarios the model should handle**.
 Next, create test data for each scenario.
 If test data are not available, you can create them synthetically.
 Obviously, the more scenarios you cover, the better.
+As you can see, listing all features of an AI application can be a difficult task.
+Sometimes **regex-based** unit tests can be rigid and not flexible enough due to the nature of the model's output.
+The nature of natural-language output can be hard to predict.

 > **Example: a real estate assistant AI application**
 > This application is used to help users find properties for sale, listings, and more.
 > For a "real estate listing search" feature, the scenarios could be:
 > - Find only one listing
 > - Find multiple listings
 > - Find no listings
 > For a "real estate listing contact" feature, the scenarios could be:
 > - Contact the listing agent
 > - Contact the listing agent for a non-existent listing